kanidm/kanidm/book/src/developers/designs/application_passwords.md

 when you have a group for allowing access to the application, but then still need other groups reflected into the subtree.
 In this case, if we limited the view to application access only, we wouldn't be displaying the non-access groups that the application may still rely on.
-Ultimately, in this case the application needs to make it's own authorisation decisions to an extend.
+Ultimately, in this case the application needs to make its own authorisation decisions to an extend.
 Kanidm can limit which users are members of the access allowed group as only they can bind still as an extra layer of defence)